derekenos/esp32-iot-project/README.md

 See https://github.com/derekenos/micropython-docker/tree/esp32#connect-to-the-micropython-repl

 ## Helper Scripts
-Once `femtoweb` is running, you can use the `./put` and `./reset` helper scripts to write files to and reset the device.
+Once `femtoweb` is running, you can use the `./put` and `./reset` helper scripts to copy files and reset the device.

 ### put
 `put` expects a single `filesystem` directory sub-path argument.